daviswelakuh/daviswelakuh.github.io/_projects/1_project.md

 As a last remark, we note that in the decoupling limit between light and matter (i.e. when $$ \boldsymbol{\lambda}_{\alpha} \rightarrow 0 $$), the Maxwell-Kohn-Sham equations decouples to the electron-only Kohn-Sham equation since $v_{\textrm{Mxc}}(\textbf{r},t) \rightarrow v_{\textrm{Hxc}}(\textbf{r},t)$.

-# The electron-photon Casida equation:
+# The Casida formalism within QEDFT framework:

-The optical spectra of a strongly coupled light-matter system for finite systems can be obtained from the electron-photon Casida equation
+The Casida formalism within QEDFT framework {% cite flick2019 %} is an extension of the standard Casida approach in TDDFT.
+It is as well a standard linear-response technique used to calculate excitation energies and oscillator strengths of an atomic, molecular and solid-state systems interacting strongly with photons directly from the Kohn-Sham (KS) ground state and photon coordinate.
+The  pseudo-eigenvalue problem within QEDFT framework is given as below

 $$
 \left(